Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 Type parameters may be either unbounded or bounded.
 By default, a type parameter $F$ is unbounded, which is the same as saying it is a bounded type parameter of the form $F <: \AnyQ$.

-A bounded type parameter additionally specify upper type bounds for the type parameter and is defined as $F <: B_1, \ldots, B_n$, where $B_i$ is an i-th upper bound on type parameter $F$.
+A bounded type parameter additionally specifies upper type bounds for the type parameter and is defined as $F <: B_1, \ldots, B_n$, where $B_i$ is an i-th upper bound on type parameter $F$.

 To represent a well-formed bounded type parameter of type constructor $T$, $F <: B_1, \ldots, B_n$ should satisfy either of the following sets of conditions.